Word Counter & SEO Analyser

 Understanding Readability Scores

 Readability formulas estimate how easy your text is to understand.
 They're based on measurable features, sentence length, syllable count, and word complexity, rather than subjective judgment.
-Our tool calculates four industry-standard scores:
+Four industry-standard scores are calculated here:

 Flesch Reading Ease